Advertisement

 Find out what’s driving this worrisome trend in young women and how you can reduce your risk.

-And ladies, forget the tired myth that heart attacks happen mainly to older men.
-This dangerous assumption often leads women—and healthcare providers—to delay lifesaving treatment, or to overlook heart attacks in women altogether.
-The reality is, heart attacks account for about one in five female deaths—and rates are higher among young women today than they were 20 years ago.
+It's time to set aside the tired myth that heart attacks happen mainly to older men.
+This dangerous assumption often leads women—and healthcare providers (HCPs)—to delay lifesaving treatment or to overlook heart attacks in women altogether.
+The reality is, heart attacks account for about one in five deaths among women in the United States and rates are higher among young women today than they were 20 years ago.

 Heart attack rates are on the rise among younger adults between 35 and 54 years old, according to a 2018 study published in the journal Circulation.
 Researchers examined more than 28,000 cases of people hospitalized for heart attacks from 1995 to 2014.
 The sharpest increase was seen among the younger women, who accounted for almost one-third of female heart attacks during this time period.